 Evan Greer, Staff Partner, Massachusetts.
 Has been organizing creative, hard-hitting campaigns for over a decade, with expertise in digital strategy and online campaigns, social media outreach, engaging young people, website optimization, testing successful messaging, coalition building, group dynamics, and long-term strategy.
 Evan is currently the campaign manager at Fight for the Future, a cutting edge non-profit that uses innovative viral technologies to organize some of the largest online protests in internet history.
 Past organizing experience includes media strategist for the Tarek Mehanna Support Committee, founding continental collective member of Rising Tide North America, and coordinating a volunteer medical clinic in New Orleans after hurricane Katrina.
 Evan has also led workshops and trainings for social change groups across North America and Europe during five years of movement-building performance tours.

-H Kapp-Klote, Staff Partner Digital Security, Chicago, IL.
+H Kapp-Klote, Staff Partner Digital Security, Illinois.
 Has organized on and offline for the last decade, starting as a queer youth organizer in Kansas.
 Formerly the Digital Director for GetEQUAL, a LGBTQ organizing network, H’s online storytelling campaigns have reframed what constitutes “LGBTQ issues.”
 Through building a queer and trans lens for understanding immigration detention, the private prison industry, and police brutality, H’s GetEQUAL campaigns, guided by those often ignored in the LGBTQ community, drew new organizers to offline action while building LGBTQ power across movement spaces.
 Before working in digital strategy, they organized educators in Maine around food insecurity and child nutrition, leading to the implementation of after-school meal programs, and conducted research on the long running anti-School of the Americas movement that helped connect its leaders with the Occupy movement.
-Their writing has appeared in Truthout, The Nation, Feministing, and In These Times, and they have coached numerous organizers through placing their work in national publications as part of a broader communications strategy.
-H is passionate about using online tools to tell stories that can both win real victories and bring people most impacted by harm into the movement.
-H teaches simple communications tools for those with limited resources, and has helped organizers across movements build strong, sustainable digital strategy.
-When not online, H writes sci-fi and code.